depy-io/depy/README.md

 # Authors

-depi was created by Liora Milbaum (liora/lmb/co/il).
+depi is maintained by Liora Milbaum (liora at lmb dot co dot il).

 depi is sponsored by L.M.B.-Consulting Ltd.